selankon/easyrtc-frontend/README.md

 ## ToDo

 **General**
-- [ ] Multiparty Chatroom support.
+- [ ] Multiparty Veideo chatroom support.
 - [ ] Only audio conference room support.
 - [ ] Testing all components.
 - [ ] Put the frontend work hardly and see the errors.